CREATE THE BEST SANTORINI ITINERARY FOR 3 DAYS

 Here are my thoughts on the best ways to get around Santorini.

-- If you want absolute independence, you will need to rent a (small) car or ATV, both of which are pretty popular among visitors.
+- If you want absolute independence, you will need to rent a (small) car or ATV (quad bike), both of which are pretty popular among visitors.

 - I, however, solely used public transportation and was absolutely fine with it.

 - From Santorini Airport, a bus gets you to the main town/village centers (which, in my case, was in Fira).
-There is a central stop in each village, which means you might have to walk for a few minutes (for me, this was a 5-minute walk).
-But I would personally rather walk than worry about finding a parking space.
+There is a central stop in each village, which means you might have to walk for a few minutes to your accommodation (for me, this was a 5-minute walk).
+But personally, I would rather walk than worry about finding a parking space.

 3 DAYS IN SANTORINI- WHERE TO STAY